 I was home by 1am and up early the next day to head to Salt and Girona.

 The drive up was fantastic and my only regret was I was behind the wheel and couldn’t look around further.
 I bypassed the main highway, driving the tourist route and literally drove through mountains.

-I was planning a lovely stroll into the city from Salt but the weather was terrible and instead I worked all afternoon writing and drove in later to meet my friend Mike.
+I was planning a lovely stroll into the city from Salt but the weather was terrible and instead I worked all afternoon writing and drove in later for a look around.